 The main point I am trying to make here is that you can't really expect to crawl a massive site in the background and at the same time use your computer as you normally would.

 When crawling bigger sites, you typically also want to crawl faster, because the audit will take a lot longer to complete.
 It is straightforward to increase the speed that Sitebulb will try to crawl.
-Go to Advanced Settings when setting up the audit, then select 'Speed'.
+Go to Crawler Settings when setting up the audit, and adjust the 'Crawler' options.

-Increasing the number of threads is the main driver of speed increases.
+When using the HTML Crawler, increasing the number of threads is the main driver of speed increases.
 You can also increase the URL/second limit, or remove it completely by unticking the box.
-When crawling with the Chrome Crawler, the varialbe is simply the number of Instances you wish to use.
+When crawling with the Chrome Crawler, the variable is simply the number of Instances you wish to use.